What Questions Should I Ask Before I Hire My Wedding Photographer?

 Are you used to working with the average couple VS paid models?

-Obviously not all of us are models in front of the camera.
-I know when I'm placed in front of the camera my hands get sweaty, my smile starts to quiver and shake.
+Obviously, not all of us are models in front of the camera.
+I know when I'm placed in front of the camera my hands get sweaty, and my smile starts to quiver and shake.
 It can be very nerve-racking.
-Making sure the photographer you hire has experience working with real life couples will let you know they are used to giving direction and guiding someone throughout the process.
+Making sure the photographer you hire has experience working with real-life couples will let you know they are used to giving direction and guiding someone throughout the process.
 This way you will always look your best!
-In general its extremely important to ensure all the images being displayed on the photographers facebook page or website are taken by that photographer and their team.
+In general, it's extremely important to ensure all the images being displayed on the photographer's Facebook page or website are taken by that photographer and their team.

 "P.S.
 All of my engagement and wedding photos are real couples!" -K.H